Day 35 (May 25) to Day 41

 Ascent: 1302 | Descent: 1285

 We discovered the trail in New York is not very well marked.
 There was a couple of times where we were not sure where the trail was, and we had to look very closely for the blazes to make sure we did not leave the AT.
 Coming into the community of Greenwood Lake we stopped at a local creamery and had some very good ice cream.
-Also, we stayed at the Lost and Found hostle and had dinner at an Irish pub.
+Also, we stayed at the Lost and Found hostel and had dinner at an Irish pub.

 DAY 36 - Another Zero